 - Put Your Skills to Work.
 Find ways to demonstrate how you can positively impact your team and organization by putting your skills to work in different ways.
 Take on a new project, job share or develop creative challenges that would allow you to implement your skill set and demonstrate your capabilities.
 Look for opportunities to help others or improve processes that are tired or in need of your unique capabilities.
 This is easier than you think.
 Most success-minded professionals are eager to collaborate and formulate strategic partnerships or welcome newinsight.
 The key is in your approach.
 Offering to help and honestly sharing your eagerness to grow goes a lot further than takeover tactics.

 - Volunteer or Moonlight.
 I have a client who is content simply to implement her peak skills and strengths off the job.
-Now this isn’t to say she is not using them at work, just in a different way that doesn’t fully tap her potential.
+This is when she really feels like her work is meaningful.
+Now this isn’t to say she’s not using her skills at work, just in a different way.
+But it still doesn’t fully tap her potential.
 When she’s away from her steady paycheck, she finds fulfillment in doing what comes naturally to her.
-In fact, she’s already courting offers that would allow her to quit her day job.
+In fact, her career has really taken off.
+She’s already attracting opportunities and courting offers that would allow her to quit her day job.

 - Explore a Better Fit.
 In some instances, the only way to really use your skills and strengths is to find a better fit.
-If you’ve tried everything to change your current position with little buy-in or success, it might be time to leave.
+You should be enjoying your work and accelerating your income on a annual basis.
+If this isn’t happening and you’ve tried everything to change your current position with little buy-in or success, it might be time to find a new job.
 Check both inside and outside your organization for opportunities and definitely start your search before you resign.
 But for you take any leaps, thoughtfully and honestly consider whether you have exhausted your efforts for change in your current career.
 If avoiding a heart-to-heart conversation with your supervisor is the only thing holding you back from career success, then it’s time to step up to the plate.

-How to Be Career Happy?
-Put Your Skills To Work For Job Satisfaction
+How To Be Career Happy?
+Put Your Skills To Work